Nurly Tau Business Center: Architecture and layout

 The Nurly Tau complex occupies a site of approximately eight hectares in southeastern Almaty, designed as a "city within a city" integrating residential, commercial, and recreational components.
 Residential buildings around the central esplanade offer apartments ranging from 120 to 214 m², with a total residential area of 180,000 m².
 The complex includes above-ground guest parking and a two-level underground parking structure, providing one parking space for every 80 m² of area.

 The office component is the largest in Almaty’s business hubs, comprising approximately 130,000 m², including a class A office segment of around 100,000 m².
 Office units range from 90 to 1,100 m², allowing for flexible tenancy and a high concentration of businesses in a single location.

 The complex consists of four symmetrically arranged groups of buildings with varying heights, with a total area of roughly 300,000 m².
 Facilities are equipped with modern fire and security systems, uninterrupted power supply, climate control, air conditioning, ventilation, telecommunication systems, and high-speed Internet, in accordance with class A office standards.

-The architectural concept reflects the surrounding Zailiysky Alatau mountains, with glass facades using low-emission coatings to reduce energy loss.
+The architectural concept reflects the surrounding Trans-Ili Alatau mountains, with glass facades using low-emission coatings to reduce energy loss.
 The tallest tower, Nurly Tau 1, rises to 109 metres with 28 floors, making it the second tallest building in Almaty.